 The full sized ATX motherboards are one of the most popular motherboards in all of computer gaming.
 This is in large part because of the many features, which include multiple slots for ram and able to support high-end graphics cards, making the ATX motherboards a hands down favorite for hardcore gamers.
 All of the great gaming support does come with sacrifices, however, which may turn some people away.

-As you can tell, the support for gaming is great with this motherboard.
+As you can tell, support for gaming is great with this motherboard.
 Thanks to the amount of RAM that can be added, as well as being able to support more add-ons and graphics cards, the ATX provides many great options for gamers.
-It also helps that this motherboard stays reletivly cool when in operation thanks to the spacing of the boards components, and is easily upgradable with multiple ports for USB, PCi, and many others.
+It also helps that this motherboard stays relatively cool when in operation thanks to the spacing of the board’s components, and is easily upgradable with multiple ports for USB, PCI, and many others.

 Recommended Case For An ATX Motherboard

 My top recommended case for someone who’s looking for an ATX motherboard would have to be the NXZT Source 530.
 Not only is this case completely loaded with an insane amount of features, that will make upgrading your PC a breeze in the future, but it also has a sleek design that will make your PC stand out.
 The only reason I wouldn’t recommend this is if, you aren’t trying to spend a lot on case.
-It’s about $85 at the moment, but I can assure you it’s worth it.
+You can see the price below, but I can assure you it’s worth it.

 Looking for other cases?